MethodsAndPractices/vsteam/.docs/Add-VSTeamWorkItemField.md

 ```

 ### -WorkItemType
-The WorkItem type to which the field should be added.
-These may be custom types, or system defined types inherited by a custom process template.
+The WorkItem type(s) to which the Field should be added.
+These may be custom Types, or system-defined Types inherited by a custom Process Template.

 ```yaml
 Type: Object